 I first learned to practice mindfulness following a stress related breakdown which left me in hospital.
 My mind froze like a computer with too many windows open - I couldn't sleep or read anything.

-Now I want to help others learn this simple tool for living, so that no one need get as ill as I did before they find for themselves what wonderful things living mindfully can reveal about our every day lives.
+My mission is to help others learn this simple tool for living, so that no one need get as ill as I did before they find for themselves what wonderful things living mindfully can reveal about our every day lives.

 Mindfulness helped me to recover from that breakdown and return successfully to my old position at work as a lawyer.
 The same stresses surround me, but I now know how to listen to my body communicating with me rather than living solely in my head and relying totally on my intellect.
 I have learned how to watch thoughts as they pass through my head, without attaching meaning to them as "the truth".